 Mirror Exploration: Let your little one explore their own faces in the mirror!
 Point out their features to them as they watch you do it

-Felt Puzzles: G had a great time putting his face puzzles together and grabbing the right feature when asked – get your kids started on this awesome puzzle with the link below.
+Felt Puzzles: G had a great time putting his face puzzles together and grabbing the right feature when asked – get your kids started on this interactive quiet puzzle with

 Nap Tracing: This was such a cute activity that marked my toddler’s sleep patterns and turned into a work of art!